vroger11/vroger11.github.io/_posts/2024-06-02-diffusers-unconditional_model.md

 categories: blog deeplearning python
 category: blog
 lang: en
+excerpt: This is my first article on using the Diffusers library to generate images with an unconditioned model.
 ---

-Hello again, it has been a while, here is my first post on using the [Diffusers](https://github.com/huggingface/diffusers) library.

 In recent years, diffusion models have emerged as a powerful tool in the domain of generative modeling, often rivaling GANs (Generative Adversarial Networks) in producing high-quality images (have a look at [this paper](https://arxiv.org/abs/2105.05233) from 2021 and [stable diffusion](https://github.com/CompVis/stable-diffusion?tab=readme-ov-file) from 2022).
 These models operate by simulating a diffusion process where data is progressively noised and then denoised to generate new samples.